shawn1m/overture/README.md

           }
         }
         ```
 + dohEnabled: Enable DNS over HTTP server using `DebugHTTPAddress` above with url path `/dns-query`.
 DNS over HTTPS server can be easily achieved helping by another web server software like caddy or nginx.
-(Experimental)
 + primaryDNS/alternativeDNS:
     + name: This field is only used for logging.
     + address: Same rule as BindAddress.